bpfverif/agni/README.md

     witness unsound behaviour in a real Linux kernel (Virtual Box).

 `Note`.
-To make it feasible to run the artifact quickly, we have reduced the sample sizes used for the experiments.
-The experiments for the paper were performed without using any containers, and on larger inputs sizes.
+To make it feasible to run the artifact quickly and with minimal resources, we have limited our experiments to one kernel version and a specific subset of bpf instructions.
+The experiments for the paper were performed without using any containers, and on more instructions.
 It should take roughly 4-5 hours to evaluate this artifact.

 ### Known issues.
 We have tested the Docker image and the Virtual Box